National average for gas surpasses $3 for the first time since 2014

 GasBuddy expect the gas prices this summer to be similar to that of 2018, meaning the rise above $3 a gallon will only be brief.
 The prices may settle around the upper $3 or low $3 range for the rest of the season.

-As of Monday, Wisconsin had not yet exceeded an average of $3 per gallon.
-According to AAA, as of Wednesday the average price for a gallon of gas in the state is $2.85.
+As of Wednesday, in Tucson, the average is $2.99 per gallon, according to AAA.
+The average price for a gallon of gas in Arizona is $3.13.